Earth Observation Satellite Scheduling with Graph Neural Networks and Monte Carlo Tree Search: Introduction

-The most complex instances of the EOSP involve several satellites orbiting Earth over multiple orbits, and dependencies between targets \cite{EOSP_20_years}.
+The most complex instances of the EOSP involve several satellites orbiting the Earth over multiple orbits, and dependencies between targets \cite{EOSP_20_years}.
 For instance, an acquisition may consist of several pictures of the same earth-bound location to be taken by different satellites, and/or in different time-windows \cite{squillaci2023scheduling}.
 In this paper, we limit our study to single-satellite, single-orbit, and single-shot problems, where there is only one satellite to control over a single orbit, and each acquisition is made of a single picture to be taken in its given VTW.
-Nevertheless, the problem is NP-complete \cite{lemaitre2002selecting}, and there is no practical solution to compute optimal schedules for problems of realistic size which contain a few thousands of candidate acquisitions, thus focusing previous work towards approximate, heuristic and random search algorithms \cite{EOSP_20_years}.
+Nevertheless, the problem is NP-complete \cite{lemaitre2002selecting}, and there is no practical solution to compute optimal schedules for problems of realistic size which contain a few thousand candidate acquisitions, thus focusing previous work towards approximate, heuristic and random search algorithms \cite{EOSP_20_years}.
 Variants of the greedy randomized adaptive search procedure (GRASP) \cite{grasp} are commonly deployed in practical applications.
+In \cite{Pralet23}, the author considers a single satellite scheduling problem with time-dependent maneuvers and aims at minimizing the tardiness associated with a set of observations that must be performed.
+The solving approach combines Dynamic Programming and Large Neighborhood Search techniques.
+The problem we consider here is different as decisions must not only be made on the observations scheduling order but also on their presence in the final scheduling.

 At the same time, the field of combinatorial optimization is currently the subject of an accrued interest from researchers in deep learning.
-In particular, Deep Reinforcement Learning (DRL) offers a framework to learn heuristics for NP-complete problems that has been successfully applied to a wide range of problems \cite{nco}.
+In particular, Deep Reinforcement Learning (DRL) offers a framework for learning heuristics for NP-complete problems that has been successfully applied to a wide range of problems \cite{nco}.
 Following this trend, we build on previous work using a state-of-the-art combination of graph neural networks (GNN) and DRL.
 This approach code-named \emph{Wheatley} was developed to address Job Shop Scheduling Problems with duration uncertainty \cite{wheatley-jssp}.
 Here we adapt it to the EOSP and prove its efficiency in solving deterministic but largely over-subscribed problems.
 Our simulation results show that we outperform the currently deployed techniques.